 Once we got on the flight, she was slightly disappointed, in my head so was I. Her reason, there were no TVs available, my reason, it was a small ass plane.
-Good weather and short flight, means there was no turbulence so I was a happy traveler.
-We did have Wi-Fi and snacks, so she was content for the not even hour flight.
+Good weather and short flight mean there was no turbulence so I was a happy traveler.
+We did have Wi-Fi and snacks, so she was content for the, not even hour flight.
 I couldn’t even finish my online book in that amount of time.
-By the time we landed, she chewed two pieces of my gum to keep her ears popped, ate hers and my cheez-its and enjoyed her view outside of the window.
-Can I get a window seat, don’t want nobody next to me…this plane did not allow us to sit in one row, because of it being small.
+By the time we landed, she chewed two pieces of my gum to keep her ears popped, ate hers and my cheez-its, and enjoyed her view outside of the window.
+Can I get a window seat, don’t want anybody next to me…this plane did not allow us to sit in one row, because of it being small.

 WE MADE IT! lol, we safely landed and for the first time, no one clapped.
 It was weird to me, I’m always on a flight where we clap when we land.
 When I looked over, past her father, I saw her big smile of excitement because her vacation had officially started.
 Not when we woke up that morning, but now as we were about to leave this small vessel and head to the hotel and in her mind nothing but the pool and room service.
 She’s bugging about that room service.